Exploring 'Siren Land' - around the Finis Terrae of the Sorrento Peninsula - SOR2

 On this beautiful Sorrento tour you will be rewarded with fantastic panoramas, which change with every twist of the path as you walk around the tip of the peninsula.
 You’ll enjoy the most spectacular scenery of the western part of the Amalfi Coast and have great views of the mythical ‘Islands of the Sirens’, the nearby island of Capri, and across the Bay of Naples to Ischia, Procida, Naples itself and, of course, Mount Vesuvius, dominating the bay.
 Behind you are the Lattari Mountains plunging into the sea, and on many occasions you have views over both the Bay of Naples and the Gulf of Salerno, the ‘Due Golfi’.

-This walking tour is a wonderful discovery of the western part of the Sorrento Peninsula, which includes some amazing stretches of unspoilt coastline, like the Baia di Ieranto, a nature reserve managed by FAI, the ‘Italian National Trust’ and Punta Campanella, the Land’s End of the area.
+This walking tour is a wonderful discovery of the western part of the Sorrento Peninsula, the area Norman Douglas defined as ‘Siren Land’, which features some amazing stretches of unspoilt coastline, like the Baia di Ieranto, a nature reserve managed by FAI, the ‘Italian National Trust’ and Punta Campanella, the Land’s End of the area.
 You’ll discover some stunning small inlets, like the Marina di Crapolla, where St. Peter supposedly landed on his way to Rome, Marina del Recommone, a ‘corner of Paradise’ and Marina del Cantone, now a more fashionable seaside resort.

 It shows you the best parts of the Sorrento side of the peninsula, completely different from the Amalfi Coast, but equally beautiful and takes in some of the most beautiful walks to be made in the area, some of which are listed among the ‘world’s best walks’.
 You will walk along well-maintained footpaths and paved alleyways, through attractive countryside with beautiful terraced olive & lemon groves, vineyards and cultural treasures like rural chapels, ancient farmhouses, old watermills and wonderful villas and villages, where you can sit down and relax with a drink.